 Strategy is the ultimate dark art of branding.
-Get it right, and you'll create successful design that gets results.
-But get it wrong and you'll end up with a solution to the wrong problem.
+Get it right, and you'll create a successful design that gets results.
+Get it wrong, though, and you'll end up with a solution to the wrong problem.

 "Strategy is a springboard to great, unforgettable ideas," says Pearlfisher founder Jonathan Ford.
 "You have to know your market.
 You have to lift up the rocks and see what's crawling about underneath, as well as what's basking in the sunshine."

 Here, four leading creatives offer their professional tips on how to craft a winning brand strategy…

 "The fundamental failing of most branding systems is that you've got people who know one area well and dictate into disciplines they have no experience in," says Mat Heinl, CEO of Moving Brands.

 "It breaks down and the client's left with a system that doesn't work.
 If you feel like you've got a broad approach as a studio, then learn about that properly.
 If you're an expert in one area, be clear about it.
 Don't pretend you know about areas you don't."

 Pentagram partner Natasha Jen advocates approaching each branding project honestly from the very start.
 "Not every project is suitable to your own process, or method or taste," she reasons.

 "Try and identify that as quickly as possible – and have the courage to decline things that you see as not in your area.
 I think that's totally ok.
 We don't have to be omnivores in order to be a successful branding designer, or any other type of designer."